-“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.”
+“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source?
+Lisa is this your own quote?)

 “Department of Obstetrics and Gynecology at Hackensack University Medical Center has been developing a program to serve the growing need for the comprehensive care of patients with placenta accreta.
-Given the significant increase in births by cesarean section each year, which directly contribute to problems with placental formation in subsequent pregnancies, the incidence of placenta accreta will continue to rise, as will morbidity and mortality rates for pregnant women“( Source).
+Given the significant increase in births by cesarean section each year, which directly contribute to problems with placental formation in subsequent pregnancies, the incidence of placenta accreta will continue to rise, as will morbidity and mortality rates for pregnant women“(Source).

 History of Cesarean Section in the U.S.